hyperledger-labs/splice/README.md

 1. Start Canton
 ```
 ./start-canton.sh
 ```

 2. Start the Coin apps and run the bootstrap script to initialize.

-We use a single script to initialize both the wallets and the splitwise apps.
+This starts the necessary Canton Coin apps (in a single process) to run the front ends.

 ```
 ./scripts/start-backends-for-local-frontend-testing.sh
 ```